-Health impact of HB 2169
+Health impact of SB 5139

-Evidence indicates that HB 2169 has the potential to improve health outcomes, particularly on days that would immediately follow a transition to or from daylight saving time.
-The evidence for the impact of implementing year-round PST on health disparities is not well researched.
+Evidence indicates that SB 5139 has the potential to improve health outcomes, particularly on days that would immediately follow a transition to or from DST.
+The evidence for the impact of implementing year-round DST on health disparities is not well researched.

-Pathways to health impacts
+Pathway to health impacts

-The potential pathways leading from the provisions of HB 2169 are depicted in Figure 1.
-There is strong evidence that implementing year-round PST would likely improve health outcomes such as heart attack and stroke, particularly on the days that would have immediately followed a transition to or from daylight saving time.
-1-11 The likely impact of implementing year-round PST on health disparities is not well researched.
+The potential pathways leading from the provisions of SB 5139 are depicted in Figure 1.
+There is strong evidence that implementing year-round DST would likely improve health outcomes such as heart attack and stroke, particularly on the days that would have immediately followed a transition to or from DST.
+8-21 The likely impact of implementing year-round DST on health disparities is not well researched.

 Due to time limitations we only researched the most direct connections between the provisions of the bill, health, and health disparities and did not explore the evidence for all possible pathways.
+We specifically looked at the provisions in the bill that would establish daylight saving time year-round in Washington State.
 For example, potential pathways that were not researched include:

-• Evidence of how changing to and from daylight saving time impacts economic growth, energy use, agriculture, or crime.
+• Evidence of how changing to and from DST impacts economic growth, energy use, agriculture, or crime.